-If a student is interested in a particular subject or wants to explore online learning with UF before committing to a master’s degree, enrolling as a non-degree seeking student allows them to experience the program and gain valuable knowledge.
+If you are interested in a particular subject or want to explore online learning with UF before committing to a master’s degree, enrolling as a non-degree seeking student will allow you to experience the program and gain valuable knowledge.

 What are the admission requirements?

-The following are the minimum requirements for non-degree seeking students.
+The following are the minimum requirements to become a non-degree seeking student:

 - An upper-division GPA of 2.0 or better

 - English language skill requirements (international students only)

-Students who do not have a bachelor’s degree in a science subject—or who would like more information about admission requirements—should visit the Admissions page.
+If you do not have a bachelor’s degree in a science subject or would like more information about admission requirements, please visit the admissions page.

 How many credits are available?

 You may take up to 7 credits as a non-degree seeking student per semester.
 A new non-degree application is required for each new term.
 There is no application fee for non-degree seeking students.
 To transfer up to 7 credits to the master’s degree in microbiology and cell science or Graduate Certificate in Environmental Microbiology, you must be admitted to the master’s degree or graduate certificate program and earn a grade of “B” or higher in the course(s) (“B-” or less will not transfer).
 Being a non-degree seeking student does not guarantee acceptance into the master’s degree or graduate certificate program.